 Clients tell me that having a round face and coily, curly, or wavy hair is a curse.
 I get why you might feel that way.
 For these hair types, most hairstyles will grow wider and poofier before they grow longer.

 This is because curls, coils, and waves need extra weight to pull them down.
 And the last thing you want with a round face is to look even wider!
 So, styling to achieve that elongated effect can take some practice.

 But you can simplify all that nonsense with the right hair products.
 To show off your natural texture, I suggest Davines Oi All In One Milk.
 This lightweight product is super-hydrating, boosts shine, and controls frizz.
 It’s the best option for keeping your hairstyle from getting too poofy or wide without weighing you down.

-Simply mist it on your damp hair after towel drying.
+Mist it on your damp hair after towel drying.
 You can also spray it onto your hands, rub your hands together, and scrunch it in.

 If you prefer to straighten your hair, opt for Davines This is a Relaxing Moisturizing Fluid.
 I adore this product because it’s truly made for curly girls.
 It adds all the moisture and heat protection your curls need, but your straightened hair won’t be greasy or heavy.
 It also fights humidity.

-Just apply a dab to your hands, rub them together, and apply to damp hair.
+Apply a dab to your hands, rub them together, and apply to damp hair.
 Brush through and blow-dry or air dry, then you’re ready to straighten.

 💇♀️ Maintaining Your Haircut